benmatela/nodejs-ts-gcp-functions-docker/readme.md

 ### 4. Using exported data from Firestore:

+- Imported data from your live Firebase can be saved in `/firebase_data/...`;

-- Exported data from Firestore, Storage, Authentication or the Emulators(local Firestore, Storage, Auth) will be saved in your container in `/firebase_data/...`;
+- When working with local Firebase Emulators, the data you create will automatically be saved in `/firebase_data/...`;

 - Exported data will load everytime you run the serve command.